 - 1. If a community member sends an e-mail to a Councilmember and requests that it be included in the record of a particular public hearing, the Councilmember will forward said e-mail to the City Clerk. - 2.
 If a Councilmember wishes that an e-mail be distributed to a City staff member, the Councilmember will forward said e-mail to the City Manager. - 3.
 E-mail communications that are intended to be shared among four or more Councilmembers, whether concurrently or serially must be considered in light of the Open Public Meetings Act.
-If the intended purpose of the e-mail is to have a discussion that should be held at an open meeting, the electronic discussion should not occur.
-Further, the use of e-mail communication to form a collective decision of the Council is inappropriate. - 4.
+If the intended purpose of the e-mail is to have a discussion that should be held at an open meeting, the electronic discussion may not occur.
+Further, the use of e-mail communication to form a collective decision of the Council is illegal. - 4.
 E-mail should be used cautiously when seeking legal advice or if discussing matters of pending litigation or other "confidential" City business.
-In general, e-mail is discoverable in litigation, and even deleted e-mail is not necessarily removed from the system.
-Confidential e-mail communications should not be shared with individuals other than the intended recipients, or the attorney-client privilege protecting the document from disclosure may be waived. - a.
-E-mail between Councilmembers, and Councilmembers and staff shall not be transmitted to the public or news media unless a public disclosure request has first been filed with the City Clerk. - b.
+In general, e-mail is discoverable in litigation, even deleted e-mail is not necessarily removed from the system, and councilmembers may not delete official email in violation of the Open Public meetings Act.
+Confidential e-mail communications should not be shared with individuals other than the intended recipients, or the attorney-client privilege protecting the document from disclosure may be waived: - a E-mail between Councilmembers, and Councilmembers and staff shall not be transmitted to the public or news media unless a public disclosure request has first been filed with the City Clerk. - b.
 City email shall not be used for personal communication.